junxit/us-congress-code/title-42/chapter-6a/sec-290hh.md

 ### Codification

-Another section 581 of act July 1, 1944, is classified to section 290kk of this title.
+Another section 581 of act July 1, 1944, was renumbered section 596 and is classified to section 290kk of this title.